ivanob/notes/jvm.md

 ## Resolution
 It is the process of replacing symbolic references with direct references to memory.
 When the classloader generates a class object, it keeps all the references from our class to external classes as **symbolic references** or logic references.
 They are stored inside the **class object** in a place called **constant pool**.
+Constant pool also contains String literals and compile-time constants of that class.
+- The resoluter goes through all the constant pool and it resolves each symbolic reference.
+To do that, if the class referenced is not in heap already it loads it starting a new lifetime of that type.
+- Once its loaded, the resolutor replaces the symbolic link with the direct reference.
+This direct reference is a reference to memory in the heap, where the real object referenced lives.

+Java uses the technic of dynamic linking -> The resolution of links is done in runtime.
+The advantage of this is that programs are easier to update, as every time I load a class into memory, it will reload all the references of it. there is no need to recompile.
+We can update our program just replacing the updated class in the classpath with the new version.

+On the other hand, static linking occurs during compilation.
+The code of the referenced file is copied into the final executable during the compilation time.